yangwenmai/learning-javascript/archive/async-patterns-in-js.md

 ### Problems that promises solve

 1. Promises solve Inversion of Control.
 We are in control of calling a method when a time dependent state resolves.
 2. Promises only resolve once, and stay immutable once resolved.
 Less surprises in our program.
 3. The promises chain gets executed in order.
 We can easily reason about how the promises chain cascades down.
 The code runs as we expect.
 4. Error handling becomes much easier than callbacks.

 ### Problems introduced by promises

 The downside of promises are generally overlooked by the JS community.
 This is too big a topic to be covered in this article.
 So I suggest go read this [article](https://medium.com/@avaq/broken-promises-2ae92780f33).
 Here is a TLDR version of the article:

 1. Promises are eagerly evaluated: when they are constructed, they immediately begin work.
 They don’t care whether users are interested in the result of the operation.
 2. Promises can't be cancelled.
 Sometimes we need to cancel an async operation because of UI events.
 Say a user goes back to previous page before the ajax call completes.
 In this case, the user is not interested at the result of the promise, we need to cancel it.
 Promises don't support this feature.
-    3.Promises don't force users to provide a rejection handler, which may cause headaches when exceptions arise.
+3. Promises don't force users to provide a rejection handler, which may cause headaches when exceptions arise.

 ### Async/Await